 Let’s see…Singapore is known as the garden city, the lion city, and the red dot.
 It’s also one of the most haunted cities on the planet, and urban exploration to its abundance of abandoned and potentially ghost-ridden buildings is extremely popular.
 Places like the old Changi Hospital (which was rumored to be a Japanese torture camp for WW2 prisoners) are surrounded by myths and legends, enticing the brave and the bold to go exploring.
 Make sure you do your research well if you decide to venture forth on such an adventure, Singapore is also known for its zero tolerance for lawbreakers.

-This district of Singapore is also probably its most famous and you’ll find some amazing architecture, street food stalls and other curiosities lining its streets.
+This district of Singapore is also probably its most famous and you’ll find some amazing architecture, street food stalls, great accommodation options and other curiosities lining its streets.
 You’ll also run into some amazing people while wandering, so don’t be afraid to say hello!